lmdavalos/mutualism/README.md

 mvMORPH
 l1ou

-0. Contact sharlene.santana@gmail.com for 2-3, liliana.davalos@stonybrook.edu for 4-7.
+0. Contact ssantana@uw.edu for 2-3, liliana.davalos@stonybrook.edu for 4-7.

 1. Place all scripts in the same folder as the data.